Steliosk9/bootcamp-project3.github.io/README.md

+### Track Your expenses & Subscriptions

+With so many subcriptions and auto payments it's difficilt to keep track of our monthly expenses.
+Our salary disappears and we don't really know what hapend at the end of the month and our checking account is on the limit again .
+With this app we can add the most of expenses so to have a clear view of what happened and where we spend the most of the money .

 Pages:
     Create login - allows new user to choose username and password Login - allows user to enter username and password and continue to homepage